-The Amsterdam Brewery’s waterfront outpost combines its signature local brews with a beer-infused menu and serves it up on three big, breezy patios – one of which looks right onto the water.
+The Amsterdam Brewery’s waterfront outpost combines its signature local brews with a beer-infused menu and serves it up on three big, breezy patios – one of which looks right onto the lake.
 Craft beer fans can choose from a wide selection of draft, cask or seasonal brews and curl up on one of the Muskoka chairs for a truly Canadian experience.

 This patio atop the Rock'n' Horse Saloon in the heart of the Entertainment District has a spectacular view of the city and a party vibe.
 Here, enormous margaritas come garnished with overturned Coronas, the dance floor hosts line dancing, and the bar resembles a wood horse stable.
 When you’ve had enough with the porch, check out the country-themed nightclub inside – and take the mechanical bull for a spin.

 Despite the punk rock/goth-inspired interior, the Bovine’s recently-installed rooftop patio is modelled after a tropical oasis.
 Grab a cocktail from the tiki-hut-style bar and relax amongst the tropical plants, tiki masks and graffiti-covered exposed brick.

-Located in the Distillery Historic District, the Mill Street Brewery’s coveted cobblestone patio makes you feel like you’ve stepped back in time (after a couple pints).
-The building is a well-preserved example of the 19th-century industrial complex – spiritmakers Gooderham & Worts – that occupied this site.
+Located in the Distillery Historic District, the Mill Street Brewery’s coveted cobblestone patio makes you feel like you’ve stepped back in time (after a couple of pints).
+The building is a well-preserved example of the 19th century industrial complex – spiritmakers Gooderham & Worts – that occupied this site.
 Choose between 14 brews on draft and drink in the sights of the neighbourhood known for its beer.

 Set in First Canadian Place, this classic pub is spread across two levels, and serves tall pints and cool cocktails.
 An after work crowd flocks to the 70-seat patio, nestled in among the soaring towers of the financial district.